Logging and Signposting Taxonomy in Concurrency

 Okay, I was still not satisfied with this amount of redundant code and I really like macros, so I:

-1. created a @ContextualLogging member macro the automatically augment the annotated type with the logger and signposter properties.
-Additionally, it also adds a static property which automatically defines the logging type name as a string literal.
+properties.
+Additionally, it also adds a static property which automatically defines the logging type name as a string literal. - created the

 In Action